quasarbright/UnitChecker/README.md

 ## Syntax
 a UnitChecker program consists of a list of statements.
-A statement can declare the units of a variable, define a variable and infer its units, define a derived unit (like Newtons), check the units of an expression, and check the units of both sides of an equation and check that they're equivalent
+A statement can declare the units of a variable, define a variable and infer its units, define a derived unit (like Newtons), define the signature of a function, check the units of an expression, and check the units of both sides of an equation and check that they're equivalent

 An expression is an arithmetic expression of variables and numbers with operators `+-*/^`, function calls, and unit annotations